shopsys/monorepo-tools/README.md

 It may again take a while, depending on the size of your monorepo.

+### Add a new package into the monorepo

+When you have the monorepo, you may find a reason for adding a new package after some time you already use the monorepo.
+In this case, don't use `monorepo_build.sh`, but do following steps:

+* Create a new repository, for example, *vendor/gamma*
+* Add remote into the monorepo `git remote add package-gamma http://github.com/vendor/gamma.git`
+* Create a new directory in the monorepo **packages/gamma**
+* Add the code and commit it
+* Use split tool with the new package
+    ```
+    ~/monorepo-tools/monorepo_split.sh \
+        main-repository package-alpha:packages/alpha package-beta:packages/beta package-gamma:packages/gamma
+    ```

 ## Reference

 This is just a short description and usage of all the tools in the package.